 - Overall poor health

-Our Columbus, OH physical therapists will assess your medical history to determine how many risk factors toward falling you may have.
+Our Columbus and Pickerington, OH physical therapists will assess your medical history to determine how many risk factors toward falling you may have.
 They will educate you on what these factors mean, as well as steps you can take to decrease your risk.
 After this, they will perform a thorough physical evaluation to figure out what the best treatment plan for you will be.
 Contact Fitness Matters today!

 How will physical therapy help me?

 Your initial physical evaluation may consist of several parts to better determine what your most problematic factors are.
 These may include vision tests, thinking tests, resting heart rate checks, active heart rate checks, and evaluations of your gait, balance, range of motion, and strength.

 Based on the results of this evaluation, our physical therapist will design a treatment plan for your specific needs.
 These plans are aimed first and foremost at reducing your risk of falling, but they will also aid you in improving balance, strength, flexibility, endurance, and overall movement.
 Some common forms of treatment include:

 - Pain management.
 If you are feeling painful anywhere, it will be one of the first things addressed in your treatment plan.
 Your physical therapist will want to make sure that your treatment is as comfortable as possible, so you will work together on relieving pain first, before continuing into any other forms of physical activity that may bring you discomfort.